stow31/l-bry/README.md

 ### Bugs and Updates / Pain points

-- When you had a book to more than one of your book clubs the display is incorrect.
-In general the way the code is set up to display if the book is already in you book club or if you want to add it to your book club needs to be cleaned up / redone.
 - Using the Google API was tricky as you couldn't reley on the data returned to be consistant.
 - Accounting for when you want to return an array of data from the database but it can sometimes be empty.
 - If you add another person to a club and then delete the club it isn't deleted from.